Live2D/CubismWebMotionSyncComponents/README.md

 The task list is displayed by entering `>Tasks: Run Task` in the command palette (*View > Command Palette...*).

 1. Select `npm: install - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to download the dependent package
-1. Select `npm: build - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to build the sample demo
+1. Select `npm: build - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to build a sample demo using audio files
-1. Select `npm: create-ca - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to Certificate Authority information for development
-1. Select `npm: create-cert - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to certificate information for development
+1. Or, select `npm: build:microphone - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to build a sample demo using microphone input
-1. Select `npm: serve-https - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to start a simple server for checking the operation
+1. Select `npm: serve - CubismWebMotionSyncComponents/Samples/TypeScript/Demo` from the task list to start a simple server for checking the operation
-1. Enter `https://localhost:5000/CubismWebMotionSyncComponents/Samples/TypeScript/Demo/` in the URL field of your browser to access it
+1. Enter `https://localhost:5000/` in the URL field of your browser to access it
 1. Enter `>Tasks: Terminate Task` from the command palette and select `npm: serve-https` to terminate the simple server

 NOTE: Replace `CubismWebMotionSyncComponents` with the name of the root directory for this plugin if changed.
-NOTE: This sample project uses the `mkcert` package to issue self-signed certificates.
+NOTE: This sample project uses the `@vitejs/plugin-basic-ssl` package to issue self-signed certificates.
 The self-signed certificate issued by this sample project is not intended for use outside of the development environment.
 It may also cause warnings in some browsers.

 For other tasks, please refer to [README.md](Samples/TypeScript/README.md) of the sample project.